vncsms/Metin2FishBot/README.md

 ```

 - Execute the hack: `python hack.py`
+- Or you can download the exe version [Download](https://github.com/vncsms/Metin2FishBot/releases/tag/v1.1) and execute ``Metin2FishingBot`.
+Remenber to execute as admin.
 - When the bot is executing, the game window must be visible at all times and your mouse will be used by the bot.
 This is a visual bot, so it's kind of impossible for you to use your pc at the same time the bot is running because the bot needs to click with your mouse.
 - Sometimes you'll find a daily bonus, the bot is not prepared for this yet.
 You need to click on any option.
 (This will be fixed soon).